atomisthq/docs/docs/developer/aspects.md

 All of the different variants are presented in a [sunburst chart](https://en.wikipedia.org/wiki/Pie_chart#Ring_chart,_sunburst_chart,_and_multilevel_pie_chart), so that you can identify an aspect's drift amongst all of your repositories.

-In this example, we’ll create an aspect that inspects [the `engines` field](https://docs.npmjs.com/files/package.json#engines) within a Node.js' package.json file.
+In this example, we’ll create an aspect that inspects [the `engines` field](https://docs.npmjs.com/files/package.json#engines) within a Node.js `package.json` file.
 We'll capture the different versions of `node` and `npm` required in our organization's Node repositories.

 ![Node Engine Sunburst](../img/node_engine_sunburst.png)

 ## Prerequisites

-It would be very helpful to [follow the README for the org-visualizer repository](https://github.com/atomist-blogs/org-visualizer).
-Specifically, you'll want to have Postgres running and create the appropriate tables which Atomist needs.
+To set up, follow the steps in [Starting Locally](../quick-start.md).
+This will get you a running instance of org-visualizer.
+Then you can modify the code to add an aspect of your own.

 ## Foundations of an aspect

 At its core, an aspect is generally comprised of two tasks:

-1. An analysis of a repository, either through its Git data or through [code inspection](/developer/inspect/)
+1. Decide what data represents a variant of the aspect
-2. A snapshot of the data for storing that data's state, handled through [fingerprints](/developer/fingerprint/)
+2. Figure out how to parse that from the repository

 All of the heavy lifting of iterating through an organization's repositories and generating the sunburst chart are handled for you, so if you know how to parse the data you're interested in collecting, you're already halfway towards building an aspect!

 ## Defining the data format and aspect type

 Before writing our aspect, it's important to understand how we will store the information we've found.
-We know that every engine has a `name` and a `version`, so let's define an interface with named keys, like this:
+We know that every `package.json` engine has a `name` and a `version`, so let's define an interface with named keys, like this:

 ```typescript
 export interface EngineData {